Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • There will be a final Fairness Hearing to consider approval of the proposed Settlements on February 5, 2026 at 1:30 PM and at 2:30 PM for Gibson and Keel II, respectively, at the United States District Court for the Western District of Missouri, 400 E. 9th St., Courtroom 7B, Kansas City, Missouri 64106.
 The hearing may be postponed to a later date without further individual notice.
 Any such postponements will be posted on the Court docket and/or the Key Dates page.
 The purpose of the hearing is to determine the fairness, reasonableness, and adequacy of the terms of the Settlements, whether the Settlement Class is adequately represented by the Plaintiffs and Class Counsel, and whether an order and final judgment should be entered approving the proposed Settlements.
 The Court will also consider Class Counsel’s application for an award of attorneys’ fees and expenses, and any class representative service awards.

-If you do not object to the Settlements, you will be represented by Class Counsel at the Fairness Hearing unless you choose to enter an appearance in person or through your own counsel.
+If you did not object to the Settlements, you will be represented by Class Counsel at the Fairness Hearing unless you choose to enter an appearance in person or through your own counsel.
 The appearance of your own attorney is not necessary to participate in the Fairness Hearing.
-If you send an objection, you may need to personally appear at the Fairness Hearing on February 5, 2026, or your objection may be waived.
+If you sent an objection, you may need to personally appear at the Fairness Hearing on February 5, 2026, or your objection may be waived.
 Please check the settlement website and/or Court docket for the Court’s instruction.

-• If you do not object, you do not need to come to the hearing.
+• If you did not object, you do not need to come to the hearing.
 Class Counsel will represent the Settlement Class at the Fairness Hearing, but you are welcome to come at your own expense.
 You may also pay your own lawyer to attend if you wish.
-If you send an objection, you may need to personally appear at the Fairness Hearing on February 5, 2026, or your objection may be waived.
+If you sent an objection, you may need to personally appear at the Fairness Hearing on February 5, 2026, or your objection may be waived.
 Please check the Important Documents page and/or Court docket for the Court’s instruction.

 • In addition to Gibson and Keel II, there are numerous other class actions involving similar claims, including: Keel, et al. v.
 Washington Fine Properties LLC, et al., Case No. 4:25-cv-00055-FJG (W.D.
 Missouri); Burnett et al., v.
 National Ass'n of Realtors et al., Case No. 19-CV-00332-SRB (W.D.
 Missouri); Moehrl et al., v.
 National Ass'n of Realtors et al., Case No. 1:19-cv-01610 (N.D.
 Illinois); Batton v.
 NAR, Case No. 1:21-cv-00430 (N.D.
 Ill.); Batton v.
 Compass, Case No. 1:23-cv-15618 (N.D.
 Ill.); Burton v.
 NAR, Case No. 7:23-cv-05666-JD (D.S.C.); QJ Team, LLC and Five Points Holdings, LLC v.
 TAR, Case No. 4:23-cv-01013 (E.D.
 Tx.); March v.
 REBNY, Case No. 1:23-cv-09995 (S.D.N.Y.); 1925 Hooper LLC v.
 NAR, Case No. 1:23-cv-05392-SEG (N.D.
 Ga.); Kay v.
 West Penn Multi-List, Inc., Case No. 2:23-cv-2061 (W.D.
 Pa.); Grace v.
 NAR, Case No. 3:23-cv-06352 (N.D.
 Cal.); Masiello v.
 Arizona Association of Realtors, Case No. 2:24-cv-00045 (D. Ariz.); Tuccori v.
 At World Properties, LLC, Case No. 2:24-cv-00150 (N.D.
 Ill.); Whaley v.
 Arizona Association of Realtors, Case No. 2:24-cv-00105 (D. Nev.); Fierro v.
 National Association of Realtors, Case No. 2:24-cv-00449 (C.D.
 Cal.); Friedman v.
 REBNY et al., Case No. 1:23-cv-00405 (S.D.N.Y.); Willsim Latham v.
 MetroList, Case No. 2:24-cv-00244 (E.D.
 Cal.); Jensen v.
 National Ass’n of Realtors et al., Case No. 2:24-cv-00109 (D. Utah); Peiffer v.
 Latter & Blum Holding, LLC, et al., Case No. 2:24-cv-00557 (E.D.
 La.); Wang v.
 National Ass'n of Realtors et al., Case No. 1:24-cv-02371 (S.D.N.Y.); Jutla v.
 Redfin Corporation, 2:24-cv-00464 (W.D.
 Wash.); Burton v.
 Bluefield Realty, Case No. 7:24−cv−01800-JDA (D.S.C.); 1925 Hooper LLC v.
 Watson Realty Corp., Case No. 3:24-cv-00374 (M.D.
 Fla.); Wallach v.
 Silvercreek Realty Group LLC, Case No. 1:24-cv-3356 (N.D.
 Ill.); Lutz v.
 HomeServices of America, Inc., et al., 4:24-cv-10040-KMM (S.D.
 Fla.); Davis v.
 Hanna Holdings, Inc., 2:24-cv-02374 (E.D.
 Pa.); Hartz v.
 Real Estate One, Inc., Case No. 1:24-cv-03160 (N.D.
 Ill.); Maslanka, et. al. v.
 Baird & Warner, Inc., Case No. 1:24-cv-02399 (N.D.
 Ill.); and Wutsch v.
 William Raveis Real Estate, Inc., X08-FST-CV24-6067981-S (Conn.
 Super.
 Ct.), among others.